smartpricing/queen/README.md

 - Message tracing for debugging workflows
 - Encryption of messages at DB level
 - Automatic message retention and cleanup - Configurable per-queue retention policies
+- Streaming capabilities for real-time aggregation and processing of messages
 - A nice webapp for monitoring and managing the system
 - Maintenace mode that allows to continue pushing messages even when the database is down, and to drain the messages to the database when the maintenance mode is disabled